cynops/HackTheBox-Writeups/Safe/README.md

 ### <u>Port Scan</u>

-We will start with a **nmap** to scan for open ports with the following command:
+We are starting with a **nmap** to scan for open ports with the following command:

 ```
 ~$ nmap -sC -sV -p- 10.10.10.147